Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Results

 \subsection{Finite-size convergence of the Curie point in \bto}

 In our previous work \cite{gigli_thermodynamics_2022} we observed transitions between the cubic and tetragonal phases in unbiased molecular dynamics simulations of $4\times4\times4$ supercells.
 These transitions occur in unbiased MD because the cell is relatively small.
-When a larger supercell is employed spontaneous transitions become exceedingly rare and the system remains stuck in the energetic minimum that corresponds to the cubic or tetragonal phase for the duration of the simulation.
-For these larger systems a simulation bias is thus required to drive transitions between the two phases.
+When a larger supercell is employed \prbcorr{(and/or a lower temperature is considered, as for the transitions between different ferroelectric phases of \bto)} spontaneous transitions become exceedingly rare and the system remains stuck in the energetic minimum that corresponds to the cubic or tetragonal phase for the duration of the simulation.
+For these systems a simulation bias is thus required to drive transitions between the two phases.
 Figure \ref{fig:1D-free-energy} shows that metadynamics simulations using the order parameter described in section \ref{sec:CV-ACDC} can be used to drive transitions for $10\times10\times10$ supercells.
 This figure shows the free energy surfaces (FES) that emerge from these metadynamics simulations.
 These free energy surfaces were obtained by reweighting using the iterative trajectory reweighting (ITRE) method \cite{giberti_iterative_2020}.
 Block averaging was used to estimate the errors on the estimates of the free energy shown in figure \ref{fig:1D-free-energy}.

 Figure \ref{fig:1D-free-energy} clearly shows that there is a minimum for high CV values when the temperature is low and the system is in the tetragonal phase and ferroelectric.
 This minimum is replaced by a minimum at a low value of the CV when the temperature is high and the system is in the cubic phase and paraelectric.
 At intermediate temperatures two minima are observed as one phase is metastable.